-Manchester Airport endeavours to ensure its facilities are available to all passengers, including those that are visually or hearing impaired or otherwise disabled.
-Remember to contact your airline or tour operator a minimum of 48 hours in advance of your trip to ensure that you will have the right assistance.
-Once you have contacted your airline or tour operator, OCS (Outsourced Client Solutions) who are appointed by the airport will organise all your assistance needs.
+If assistance is required on your flight, remember to contact your airline or tour operator a minimum of 48 hours in advance of your trip to ensure that you will have the right access provisions in place.
+Once you have made the relevant contact, OCS (Outsourced Client Solutions) who are appointed by the airport will organise all your access needs.

 Security officers at Manchester Airport have all gone through Disability Awareness training and you can request a private screening room.
 There are walking aids to help you through the detectors, and there is always seating close by.